Bruce-A-R/Optical_Detectors_Assignment/README.md

 When I run my script, I get a warning that says covarience could not be estimated at some point, but the code does then run (For context, this may be happening when I could not get a good gaussian fit for a peak, and in that case the code should just add it to a list of non-stars and move on).
 Hopefully that means that it will also run when anyone else uses it on their terminal.

-My catalog is also not printing out all the collumns in the terminal sadly, so I will include a csv version of it in the .zip file with my results incase that is necessary.